 Remedial Activities at the Site

-Currently, approximately 900 of the original 2,100 potential sites have been determined to not require remedial actions.
+Currently, approximately 900 of the original 2,100 potential release sites have been determined to not require remedial actions.
 Approximately 860 sites remain a concern; 800 of which are currently undergoing remedial investigation/feasibility study activities.
 Remediation of the remaining 60 sites is currently being deferred, as LANL operations are still being conducted at these sites.